Lakens/statistical_inferences/docs/02-errorcontrol.md

 <p class="caption">(\#fig:ppvexample)Screenshot of the output of the results of the PPV Shiny app by <a href="http://shinyapps.org/apps/PPV/">Michael Zehetleitner and Felix Schönbrodt </a></p>
 </div>

-*(Note: The FDR and FPRP are different abbreviations for the same thing)*
+*(Note: The FDR and FPRP are different abbreviations for the same thing.)*

 People often say something like: “*Well, we all know 1 in 20 results in the published literature are Type 1 errors*”.
 You should be able to understand this is not true in practice, after learning about the positive predictive value.
 When in 100% of the studies you perform, the null hypothesis is true, and all studies are published, only *then* are 1 in 20 studies, in the long run, false positives (and the rest correctly reveal no statistically significant difference).
 It also explains why the common *p*-value [misconception](#misconception4) "If you have observed a significant finding, the probability that you have made a Type 1 error (a false positive) is 5%." is not correct, because in practice the null hypothesis is not true in all tests that are performed (sometimes the alternative hypothesis is true).
 Importantly, as long as there is [publication bias](#bias) (where findings with desired results end up in the scientific literature, and for example non-significant results are not shared) then even if researchers use a 5% alpha level, it is quite reasonable to assume much more than 5% of significant findings in the published literature are false positives.
 In the scientific literature, the positive predictive value can be quite high, and under specific circumstances, it might even be so high that most published research findings are false.
 This will happen when researchers examine mostly studies where the null hypothesis is true, with low power, or when the Type 1 error rate is inflated due to *p*-hacking or other types of bias.